wavemaker/docs/learn/on-premise/wme-prerequisites.md

 ### WME Setup System Requirements

 WaveMaker Enterprise can be installed on any machine with below requirements.
-Before you start setting up the WaveMaker Enterpris, here is a list of a minimum and recommended System Requirements for the each type of Instance:
+Before you start setting up the WaveMaker Enterprise, here is a list of a minimum and recommended System Requirements for the each type of Instance:

 #### WME Platform Instance :